mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/remove-public-folder-deployment-from-Exchange-Server-2013-later.md

 ## Clean-up mail enabled public folders

 Use the Exchange Management Shell to run the PowerShell commands listed in these steps.
-1. Backup the MEPF details.
+1. Back up the MEPF details.
 Mail Enabled Public folders don't hold any data themselves but are objects in Active Directory that are linked to public folder that hosts the actual data.
 Run:

 ```powershell